the-byte-bender/reddy/readme.md

 3. Run `pipenv install` to install all dependencies.
 This will also create a virtual environment for the project.
 4. To launch the program, run `pipenv run python reddy.py`.

+If you face any issues installing pygobject, please read [this](https://pygobject.readthedocs.io/en/latest/devguide/dev_environ.html) to know what dependincies you need to install

 ## License.

 The GPL-3.0 license applies to all code in this project.
 A copy of this license can be found in the file `LICENSE`.